mchinchilla/BlazorMovieLive/README.md

 # BlazorMovie Live

-## I made a little changes to the original code, all the credits to Coder Foundry Team.
+## I made some small changes and improvements to the original code, all the credits to Coder Foundry Team.

 ## Code along with us on Youtube!